Scott Kiroff, Manager, Plant Operations

 Plant Operations is responsible for the Physical Plant assets and Building Systems at the University of Michigan – Dearborn.
 Plant Operations installs, maintains, operates, and repairs Physical Plant assets.
 These assets include underground utilities such as water, sewer, natural gas, steam, and electricity.
 In addition, Plant Operations maintains, operates, and repairs Building Systems which include building heating and cooling systems, building plumbing and sewer systems, and building hot water systems.
 Plant Operations ensures elevators, fire detection systems, and fire pump systems are properly maintained.

-Plant Operations employs five (5) licensed Boiler and Refrigeration Operators.
+Plant Operations employs four (4) licensed Boiler and Refrigeration Operators.
 They are responsible for the safe and efficient operation of the campus Central Steam Heating Plant which serves 12 buildings supplying steam for heating and domestic hot water.

 Boiler Operators on a daily basis inspect 100% of campus mechanical rooms and log operating conditions and note problems alerting other trades to equipment problems.
-Boiler Operators respond to HVAC computerized control system alarms and perform equipment scheduling.
+They respond to HVAC computerized control system alarms and perform equipment scheduling.
 Boiler Operators perform annual boiler overhauls and maintain detailed operating logs for the central plant.
-After hours Boiler Operators are first responders to everything from power problems to leaks to fire alarms.
-They also take monthly meter readings for electrical, natural gas, condensate return, etc.
+After hours Boiler Operators are first responders, along with DPS, to everything from power problems to leaks to fire alarms.
+They also take daily and monthly meter readings, throughout all of campus, for electrical, natural gas, condensate return, etc.

 The campus electricians operate and maintain building fire alarm systems, lab gas detection systems, on site permanent and portable electrical generators, and exterior and interior lighting systems.
 Campus electricians also operate and maintain building electrical substations, switchgear, power panels, electrical outlets, wiring, and light switches.
 In addition, the electricians maintain the campus high voltage electrical distribution system, campus security systems, and assist all trades with electrical troubleshooting, maintenance, repair, and installation of electrical consuming equipment.